zamm-dev/dev-notes/general-notes/setup/tauri/new-tauri-project.md

 ### Debugging

-To allow the web inspector for debugging a final build, add the `"devtools"` feature to `Cargo.toml` as mentioned [here](https://github.com/tauri-apps/tauri/discussions/3059):
+To allow the web inspector/dev tools/dev console for debugging a final build, add the `"devtools"` feature to `Cargo.toml` as mentioned [here](https://github.com/tauri-apps/tauri/discussions/3059):

 ```toml
 tauri = { ..., features = [..., "devtools"] }